RaineUOB/CSB_Clean/README.md

 ## Notes
-- Exam is apparently MCQ(Multiple choice questions) this year
+- Exam confirmed to be MCQ(Multiple choice questions) this year
-- Open book, up to 1 A4 page (two sides)
+- Open book, up to 1 A4 page (two sides) Printed or handwritten
 - No past papers are available

 ## Credits